Optimal Stopping in Latent Diffusion Models: Introduction

-\paragraph{Contributions and organization.} Our contributions are as follows: \begin{itemize}[left=2.5em] \item We propose a theoretical framework to analyze the impact of the last steps of the LDM by studying the evolution, along the backward diffusion, of the Wasserstein-2 distance between the data distribution and the generated distribution for Gaussian data (Section \ref{sec:notations}). \item We identify the optimal latent dimension as a function of the covariance matrix and the stopping time, for the case of a diagonal data covariance matrix.
-In particular, when the data lies on a linear subspace, we prove that the optimal strategy is to project the diffusion onto this subspace, and we determine the corresponding optimal stopping time.
-This reveals a time-dependent trade-off: distributions generated in the early stages of the backward process are best approximated in lower-dimensional spaces, while higher dimensions are required to faithfully reconstruct the data in the final sampling steps (Section \ref{sec:main-result}). \item When the score is learned by a restricted class of parametrized models (i.e., when the weights of the model are capped), we further establish the existence of an optimal latent projection that optimizes the backward diffusion, and we investigate how its dimension depends on the model class constraint and the data covariance (Section \ref{sec:erm}). \item We extend our analysis to general covariance matrices, showing that the interaction between early stopping and latent dimensionality persists beyond the independent setting (Section~\ref{sec:general-gaussian}). \end{itemize}
+\paragraph{Contributions and organization.} Our goal in this paper is to investigate the optimal stopping time and latent dimensionality for LDMs.
+More specifically, our contributions are as follows: \begin{itemize}[left=2.5em] \item Working within a Gaussian framework, we explicitly derive the Wasserstein-2 distance, which is equivalent to the Fr\'echet distance in the Gaussian setting, between the true data distribution and the backward diffusion.
+In particular, we highlight that the diffusion process is identical to injecting noise into the latent representations prior to decoding (Section \ref{sec:notations}). \item We determine the optimal latent dimension and stopping time for diagonal and general covariances.
+In particular, for data on a linear subspace, we prove that projecting onto that subspace is optimal.
+This reveals a trade-off: early generation steps favor lower dimensions, while later steps require higher dimensions for faithful reconstruction (Section \ref{sec:main-result}). \item When the score is learned by a restricted class of parametrized models (i.e., when the weights of the model are capped), we further establish the existence of an optimal latent projection that optimizes the backward diffusion, and we investigate how its dimension depends on the model class constraint and the data covariance (Section \ref{sec:erm}). \item Our theoretical analysis suggests the existence of an optimal interval for each LDM, which can be identified solely by examining the corresponding noisy AEs.
+Building on this insight, we conduct experiments on ImageNet-256 to demonstrate that these results also have predictive power in practical settings, i.e., we are able to predict the optimal stopping time and optimal interval for different LDMs by the FID curves of the corresponding version of noisy AEs.
+We train a diverse set of AEs and their corresponding LDMs, ensuring a controlled comparison by maintaining a consistent total parameter count across models.
+We then show that the Fr\'echet inception distance (FID) of the decoded noisy latent representations closely tracks that of the backward latent diffusion process.
+Notably, the FID curve of different LDMs cross at the same time as their corresponding version of noisy AEs (Section~\ref{sec:experiment}). \end{itemize}